sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 One of the questions I'm often asked is why I made the transition to computer science if my undergraduate degree was in chemical engineering.
 While the overarching answer to this can be generally boiled down to a "because I wanted to do something that I _actually_ enjoyed," it was, of course, a much more nuanced process.
 As a fan of video games and "old tech" in general, one of the first topics in computer science that I became interested in was how Nintendo Entertainment System (NES) era games were made.
 As I was just barely starting my CS journey at the time, most of what I found was ancient documentation that I barely understood–but, more surprisingly, I found that an NES "homebrew" community existed and _actively_ developed new games using the assembly language of old, 6502.

-Now, I, myself, feel like I've only scratched the surface of this field but, as a professor of computer science, I inevitably asked myself the question of whether there was any value in learning (and potentially teaching) NES game development in a modern university setting.
+Now, I, myself, feel like I've only scratched the surface of this field but, as a professor of computer science, I inevitably ask myself the question of whether there is any value in learning (and potentially teaching) NES game development in a modern university setting.
 I'm sure the answers to this will vary wildly from person to person–the NES is, after all, over forty years old and 6502 assembly is essentially obsolete.
-I tend to answer this question with another one: is there any value in learning Latin, a dead language?
+But I tend to answer this question with another one: is there any value in learning Latin, a dead language?

-Regardless of whether you want to answer "yes" or you want to say "no," the reality is that learning Latin not only enhances our cognitive pattern-matching abilities, but it also enhances our English-speaking abilities and helps us understand the finer nuances of language.
-The parallel in 6502 and NES development is thus: you will likely never use it in your day job, sure, but having the ability to develop playable software with a minimal set of syntactical tools, interacting so closely with our machines, is no mean feat–and you will only gain a more nuanced understanding of the tools that we _do_ use everyday.
+Regardless of whether you want to answer "yes" or you want to say "no," the reality is that learning Latin not only enhances our cognitive pattern-matching abilities, but it also enhances our English-speaking abilities and helps us understand the finer shades of language.
+The parallel in 6502 and NES development is thus: you will likely never use it in your day job, sure, but having the ability to develop playable software with a minimal set of syntactical tools, interacting so closely with our machines, is no small feat–and you will only gain a better understanding of the tools that we _do_ use everyday.

 Plus, game development is never not fun to get into, regardless of its form.